 Can all wooden garden furniture be painted?

-- If the garden furniture has been oiled and not properly stripped.
-As most types of garden paint are water-based, they simply will not stick to wood that has been oiled or treated with a product that contains oil or wax
+- If wood furniture has been oiled and not properly stripped.
+As most types of garden paint are water-based, they will not stick to wood that has been previously oiled, or treated with a product that contains oil or wax

-- Garden furniture with previous coating of paint or varnish should be stripped and especially so if they have started to crack, flake and peel.
+- Previous coatings of paint or varnish should be stripped and especially so if they have started to crack, flake and peel.
 Not all paints and varnishes are compatible so painting over an existing paint or varnish may result in a reaction that will ruin the new coating.
 Doing a test area is strongly advised

-- Garden furniture that is heavily soiled with mould, algae, fungi or other biological growth.
-This will prevent the paint from bonding to the surface of the wood.
+- Wooden patio furniture that is heavily soiled with mould, algae, fungi, or other biological growth will prevent the paint from bonding to the surface of the wood.
 As well as producing a terrible looking finish, chances are that it will start to degrade and flake off in no time.
-Always treat mould and algae with a suitable garden furniture cleaner before painting
+Always treat mould and algae with a suitable wooden garden furniture cleaner before painting

 - No amount of painting is going to restore or protect garden furniture that is already rotten.
-It’s probably best to save the money allocated for paint and use it towards buying and protecting a new garden furniture set
+It’s probably best to save the money allocated for paint and use it towards buying and protecting a new wooden patio furniture set